ssandeed/currency_converter/README.md

   1. Unzip the zip folder
   2. Open PyCharm or other similar development environment
   3. Upload or connect all files into the development environment
-  4. Make sure python version is as given below
+  4. Make sure the Python version is as given below
   5. Upload all the packages and their version as given below

 ***Python packages and version used:***